 Before getting your hands on any of the superchargers on our list, there are a couple of supporting mods that you should consider.

 With any kind of forced induction system, the first thing you need is a clutch upgrade.
-An uprated pressure plate and clutch disc will help you get the power to your wheels by keeping the clutch from slipping when you are really putting your car under heavy load.
+An uprated pressure plate and clutch disc will help your S2000 to get the power to the wheels by keeping the clutch from slipping when you are really putting your car under heavy load.

 While the OEM headers and exhaust may serve you well, we recommend at least upgrading to a test pipe or high flow catalytic converter for your S2000 supercharger setup.
 For more info, read our guide to the best S2000 exhausts.

 A few other supporting mods to consider are: